gulpetl/gulp-etl-tap-spreadsheet/README.md

 ```

 ### Usage
-**gulp-etl** plugins accept a configObj as the first parameter; the configObjwill contain any info the plugin needs.
+**gulp-etl** plugins accept a configObj as the first parameter; the configObj will contain any info the plugin needs.
-For this plugin the configObj is the "Parsing Options" object for [xlsx](https://docs.sheetjs.com/) described [here](https://docs.sheetjs.com/#parsing-options);
- the only difference is that the "type" property will be "buffer", since the input to read is of buffer type.
-Any other value for type will be overridden to buffer.
-If a file has multiple sheets, they will be exported to a single file with the stream name indicateing the sheet name
+For this plugin the configObj is the "Parsing Options" object for [xlsx](https://docs.sheetjs.com/) described [here](https://docs.sheetjs.com/#parsing-options).
+If a file has multiple sheets, they will be exported to a single file with the stream name indicating the sheet name.

 ##### Sample gulpfile.js
 ```